elixirschool/elixirschool/lessons/specifics/plug.md

 Before we can run our application we need to set up and configure our web server, which in this instance is Cowboy.
 For now we'll just make the code changes necessary to run everything, and we'll dig into specifics in later lessons.

-Let's start by updating the `application` portion of our `mix.exs` to tell Elixir about our application and set an application env variable.
+Let's start by updating the `application` portion of `mix.exs` to tell Elixir about our application and set an application env variable.
 With those changes in place our code should look something like this:

 ```elixir
 def application do